 Studies show how smiling can alter your mood – this is a great way to trick your brain into a happy feeling!

-Research has shown that smiling doesn’t just make you look happy, it actually makes you feel happy!
+Research has shown that smiling doesn’t just make you look happy, it makes you feel happy!

 Start smiling to acquire the many benefits!
 J